dotnet/orleans/src/Documentation/tutorials_and_samples/tutorial_1.md

 ## Add Orleans NuGet Packages

-1. To the Silo project, add the `Microsoft.Orleans.Server` and `Microsoft.Extensions.Logging.Console` NuGet packages.
+1. To the Silo project, add the following NuGetPackages
+    - `Microsoft.Orleans.Server`
+    - `Microsoft.Extensions.Logging.Console`
-2. To the Client project, add the `Microsoft.Orleans.Client` and `Microsoft.Extensions.Logging.Console` NuGet packages.
+2. To the Client project, add the following NuGetPackages
+    - `Microsoft.Orleans.Client`
+    - `Microsoft.Extensions.Logging.Console`
-3. To the GrainInterfaces, add the `Microsoft.Orleans.Core.Abstractions` and `Microsoft.Orleans.CodeGenerator.MSBuild` packages.
+3. To the GrainInterfaces, add the following NuGetPackages
+    - `Microsoft.Orleans.Core.Abstractions`
+    - `Microsoft.Orleans.CodeGenerator.MSBuild`
-4. To the Grains project, add the `Microsoft.Orleans.Core.Abstractions` and `Microsoft.Orleans.CodeGenerator.MSBuild` NuGet pacakges, as well as the `Microsoft.Extensions.Logging.Abstractions` package for logging.
+4. To the Grains project, add the following NuGetPackages
+    - `Microsoft.Orleans.Core.Abstractions`
+    - `Microsoft.Orleans.CodeGenerator.MSBuild`
+    - `Microsoft.Extensions.Logging.Abstractions`

 `Microsoft.Orleans.Server` and `Microsoft.Orleans.Client` are meta-packages that bring dependency that you will most likely need on the Silo and Client side.